-incoming payments are delayed by several hours or until close to the payment cut off times;

-- credit lines are withdrawn and/or require full collateralisation; or - large individual clients default on their payments.

-2.24 The PRA assesses that intraday liquidity risk exposures are material for firms and firms are therefore expected to demonstrate robust analysis of their intraday liquidity risk profile both in business-as-usual and under stress scenarios.
+- incoming payments are delayed by several hours or until close to the payment cut off times; - credit lines are withdrawn and/or require full collateralisation; or - large individual clients default on their payments. - 2.24 The PRA assesses that intraday liquidity risk exposures are material for firms and firms are therefore expected to demonstrate robust analysis of their intraday liquidity risk profile both in business-as-usual and under stress scenarios. - 2.24A All direct participants in payment and securities settlement systems should be able to calculate their maximum net debit position for each respective system in which they participate.
+Indirect participants that are currently unable to calculate their maximum net debit position are encouraged to engage with their correspondent bank(s), with the aim of improving the granularity and timeliness of payment settlement data to enable them to do this.
+The PRA will be proportionate in its expectations on the ability of indirect participants to be able to do this for all markets.